MJBytes/CleanSweepPrototype/README.md

     export FLASK_ENV=development

-Step 8: Run the Application - with the "flask run" command.
+Step 8: Run the Application - with the "flask run" command:

     flask run